Image

 • Sexual contact with nursing home residents

-Penalties for Failing to Register as a Sex Offender in Lafayette County and Throughout Missouri
+Penalties for Failing to Register as a Sex Offender in Lafayette County, MO

-Failure to register as a sex offender is a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it turns into a class D felony.
+Failure to register as a sex offender is a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it is elevated to a class D felony.

 Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Lafayette County, MO child pornography attorneys, we provide help in the following practice areas for clients in Lafayette County and anywhere in Missouri:
+In addition to expert legal representation from our skilled Lafayette County, MO child pornography attorneys, we provide assistance in the following areas for clients in Lafayette County and anywhere in Missouri:

 Child Pornography Defense Lawyer Lafayette County, MO | Criminal Defense Law Firm in Lafayette County, MO | Combs Waterkotte